22 Children’s Books About Math

-The math books for kids listed below are mainly for younger children but a few are appropriate for older elementary students.
-Since each has a different focus, at the bottom of each book description is list the math concept highlighted in the story.
+The math books for kids listed below are mainly for younger children but a few are appropriate for older kids as well.
+Since each has a different focus, at the bottom of each book description is list the math skills concept highlighted in the story.

 You’ll also find that while some books integrate math into stories, others provide riddles and games to make math come to life and pique kids’ interest in mathematical concepts.

-Have fun getting cozy with your kids and going through a few of these fun math books for kids.
+Have fun getting cozy with your kids and going through a few of the best math books resources for kids.

 On an island in the sea, lives a monkey who has nothing else to eat but lemons.
 Across the sea she spots a banana tree – the only problem is the water is infested with crocodiles.
 The monkey wonders just how many crocodiles there are and begins counting them.
 Featured math concept: counting up to ten

 The Grapes of Math

 This book contains a series of counting rhymes accompanied by pictures – each of these math puzzles challenges kids to find patterns that will help them visualize numbers and count faster than if they were to count each individual item.
 Featured math concept: counting